Job Post

 · Bachelor’s degree preferred.

-· Minimum three-five years of experience in managing large (>$200K) fundraising events required.
+· Two + years of experience in managing large (>$100K) fundraising events highly preferred.

 · Ability to work within a fast-paced and technologically savvy workplace environment, utilizing tools such as Givesmart auction platform, Qgiv online giving platform, Raiser’s Edge donor database, project management tools (ie. Asana, Trello, etc.), Microsoft Office and Teams environment.